Salim Akil Addresses Graphic Domestic Violence Allegations Against Him

 The statement went on to say that “Salim looks forward to clearing his name and to being able to focus on his work and his family.”

-As previously reported by the Inquisitr, Brenner, who claims she is Akil’s ex-lover of 10 years and during the time he was married to writer and producer Mara Brock Akil, said Akil was violent toward her throughout their relationship.
+As previously reported by the Inquisitr, Brenner, who claims she is Akil’s ex-lover of 10 years during the time he was married to writer and producer Mara Brock Akil, said Akil was violent toward her throughout their relationship.
 She accused him of slapping her, physically assaulting her, and forcing her to perform sexual acts on him on numerous occasions.

 In her lawsuit, the actress recalled one specific instance of abuse where Akil allegedly forced her to perform oral sex and urinated in her mouth.